GigaOm Radar for Attack Surface Management: Bishop Fox Named "Leader" and "Fast Mover". Read the report to learn why

 About the author, Dan Petro

-Dan Petro is a Lead Researcher at Bishop Fox and focuses on application penetration testing (static and dynamic), product security reviews, network penetration testing (external and internal), and cryptographic analysis.
-Dan has presented at several Black Hats and DEF CONs on topics such as hacking smart safes, hijacking Google Chromecasts, and weaponizing AI.
-He has developed several open-source tools including Untwister, which breaks pseudorandom number generators.
-Additionally, Dan has been quoted in Wired, The Guardian, Business Insider, and Mashable.
+As a senior security engineer for the Bishop Fox Capability Development team, Dan builds hacker tools, focusing on attack surface discovery.
+Dan has extensive experience with application penetration testing (static and dynamic), product security reviews, network penetration testing (external and internal), and cryptographic analysis.
+He has presented at several Black Hats and DEF CONs on topics such as hacking smart safes, hijacking Google Chromecasts, and weaponizing AI.
 Dan holds both a Bachelor of Science and a Master of Science in Computer Science from Arizona State University.

 More by Dan